parthak314/Lab4-Team5/Lab_4.md

 ## Objectives
 By the end of this experiment, you should be able to:
-* Form a Team of four members and get to know each other
+* Form a team of four members and get to know each other
-* As a team, create a Team Github repo with its initial structure
+* As a team, create a team Github repo with its initial structure
-* Each member learned how to pull and push from the repo
+* Pull and push from the repo
-* Each member understand the tasks required for Lab 4 as a Team
+* Understand the tasks required for Lab 4 as a Team
 * Allocate responsibility for each member according to the task partitioning given to you in this instruction
 * Complete the design of the Reduced RISC-V to execute the program provided